Best Restaurants Open on Sunday and Monday

 - The SEEN by Olivier rooftop restaurant at the new Anantara Plaza Hotel has the best view in Nice, plus a good (but pricey) set-menu lunch deal every day of the week, even Sunday, and served with that breathtaking panoramic vista. +33 4 93 16 11 75, 12 avenue de Verdun, tram stop Massena.

-My top pick for Monday:
+My top picks for Monday:

 Chez Palmyre was run by a mother/daughter team since 1926, but it changed hands 10 years ago when the 93-year-old mother died and the 77-year-old daughter decided to finally retire.
-Now it’s chef Vincent, who’s been coming here since he was a child, who elevates grandma’s cuisine to something wonderful.
-Three courses, lunch or dinner, 22€.
-The restaurant is tiny, so they do 2 seatings at dinner, 7pm and 9pm, and they’re always packed, so call well in advance +33 4 93 85 72 32.
+Now it’s chef Vincent who elevates grandma’s cuisine to something wonderful.
+Get the whole story on my blog post from their 100 year anniversary…!
+Three courses, lunch or dinner, 25€.
+The restaurant is tiny, so they do 2 seatings at dinner, 7pm and 9pm, and they’re always packed, so call or drop by well in advance, mornings are best. +33 4 93 85 72 32.
 5 rue Droite, tram stop Cathédrale.

 …and best Monday lunch deals…